sleemanj/gogoTradeMe/README.md

 gogoTradeMe
 ==============================================================================

+:boom: Looking for expert help with the Trade Me API and PHP?
+See me in my day job, I am an [expert in Trade Me Website Integration Development](https://code.gogo.co.nz/trade-me-ecommerce-integration-service.html) - sorry for the ad, got to pay the bills you know.

+---

 NOTICE: Trademe have for some reason removed the developer forum which had much good information, in the mean time you should read the thread at the Wayback Machine

 https://web.archive.org/web/20150114234323/http://developer.trademe.co.nz/forum/?mingleforumaction=viewtopic&t=118.0